 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Grand Canyon University, approximately 69% of students took out student loans averaging $7,266 a year.
-That adds up to $29,064 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Grand Canyon University, approximately 62% of students took out student loans averaging $7,254 a year.
+That adds up to $29,016 over four years for those students.

-The student loan default rate at Grand Canyon University is 6.1%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Grand Canyon University is 5.0%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.